amrofi/tstools/README.md

 This function relies on forecast::ndiffs to automatically apply first difference to non-stationary series.
 Given a tibble with time series in columns, the function returns a tibble with the non-stationary data in first differences while stationary data are kept unchanged.

+Note that only first differences are taken, even if series are integrated of order > 1.
+So it is advisable to look at "series_ndiffs" to assess the results from the unit root tests and, if necessary, run the function again until all the series are I(0).

 ### Usage

 ```r